What is the MEDALS Program?

 Early recognition and treatment is essential to prevent the development of full blown severe illness.
 Unfortunately, mood disorders in children and adolescents are particularly difficult to diagnose and most commonly present as emotional dysregulation and behavioral problems.

 There are still no tests available to make a diagnosis of a mood disorder and none available to monitor treatment, unlike most other medical illnesses.
 Obviously, one major obstacle in the development of laboratory tests for diagnosis and treatment of mood disorders, as well as other psychiatric illnesses, has been the difficulty of studying the living human brain.
 However, recent advances in brain imaging technology such as magnetic resonance imaging (MRI) and positron emission tomography (PET) have now made it possible to study the structure and function of the brain in patients and healthy controls.
 Such techniques can detect changes in the activity of the brain and have the potential to provide “biomarkers” which could be used to diagnose mood disorders and monitor treatment effects.
 Therefore, a major focus of research in the MEDALS program involves state-of-the-art neuroimaging techniques.

 The MEDALS faculty brings a variety of interests and experience related to the clinical care and research of mood disorders; joining Drs.
-Anand (youth and adults), Falcone (pediatric), Malone (adult, brain stimulation techniques), and Dale (pharmacological treatments for resistant depression).
+Anand (youth and adults), Falcone (pediatric) and Malone (adult, brain stimulation techniques).